dyerfire9/Leads-Tracker-Chrome-Extension/README.md

-# Leads Tracker Chrome Extension
+# Leads & Reference Tracker Chrome Extension

-A Leads Tracker extension for Google Chrome.
-This extension makes tracking leads easy and simple and its features are:
+Leads & Reference Tracker allows you to Collect, track and Save all your leads or references websites from across the web.

+This extension is makes tracking your leads and references easy and simple.
+It saves all your leads or websites in one place.
+This extension also works well for saving websites overall for essay and marketing research.

+ This extension's features include:

 - Add leads by typing them
-- Add the current tab to the list of Leads
+- Add the current browser tab to the list of leads
+- Re-open lead websites with a click
 - Delete all leads
 - Download all leads in the form of a text file (.txt)
-- Auto save function, one can pick up where they left off
+- Auto save function so that one can pick up where they left off

 ## Author information